ArturoHurtado7/weather-app/README.md

 select * from cache;
 ```

-- run pytest tests:

-to run the tests you can use the following command:
+- to run the pytests tests you can use the following command after running the project:

 ```bash
 docker-compose run app pytest .